Adult-Gerontology Acute Care

 At least one year of RN work experience is required before applying.
 We encourage students to have excellent assessment skills at the generalist level before undertaking advanced practice, and offer a part-time program option to allow nurses to continue working while gaining valuable skills.

 The program can be completed on either a full-time or part-time basis.
 Full-time students can complete the program in five semesters.
-Part-time students can progress at their own speed.

 - Credit Hours: 50